Kinto/kinto/docs/api/resource.rst

 A ``Last-Modified`` response header provides a human-readable (rounded to second) of the current collection timestamp.

-For cache and concurrency control, a ``ETag`` response header gives the value that consumers can provide in subsequent requests using ``If-Match`` and ``If-None-Match`` headers (see :ref:`section about timestamps <server-timestamps>`).
+For cache and concurrency control, an ``ETag`` response header gives the value that consumers can provide in subsequent requests using ``If-Match`` and ``If-None-Match`` headers (see :ref:`section about timestamps <server-timestamps>`).